chenjshnn/LabelDroid/README.md

 ## Details
-To achieve our goal, we first show some examples to illustrate what is a content description and how to apply labels for a component.
+To demonstrate our task, we first show some examples to illustrate what is a content description and how to apply labels for a component.

 (1) Figure 1 shows an example of UI components and corresponding natural-language labels.
 For example, the label for the top-right image-based button of this UI screenshot is ''more options''